Compatibility of the Fargues--Scholze correspondence for unitary groups: Applications

-of $J_{b_{m_{2} - m_{1}}}(\mathbb{Q}_{p})$-representations. \end{proposition} \begin{proof} We assume $m_{1} > 0$, and proceed by induction on $m_{1}$.
+of $J_{b_{m_{2} - m_{1}}}(\mathbb{Q}_{p})$-representations. \end{proposition} \begin{proof} The case where $m_{1} = 0$ follows from the previous Proposition.
+We assume $m_{1} > 0$, and proceed by induction on $m_{1}$.
 The base case of $m_{1} = 1$ is Proposition \ref{ActgenGUn}.
 For the inductive step, using the monoidal property of $\Act$-functors we have an isomorphism

 which we can rewrite using the inductive hypothesis as